yupidevs/yupi/docs/source/getting_started/getting_started.rst

 Creating Trajectory objects
 ---------------------------

-We can see from the figure that everything is supposed to work with Trayectory objects.
+We can see from the figure that everything is supposed to work with :py:class:`~yupi.Trajectory` objects.
 There are 3 different ways to construct this kind of object and next we are going to cover them all.

 Converting your data into Trajectory objects
 ++++++++++++++++++++++++++++++++++++++++++++

 Yupi stores the data using an efficient internal representation based on Numpy arrays.
-If you already have some trajectory data, convert it to a yupi Trajectory can be done by creating an instance of the class using the expected parameters.
+If you already have some trajectory data, convert it to a yupi :py:class:`~yupi.Trajectory` can be done by creating an instance of the class using the expected parameters.
 A simple example:

 .. code-block:: python